Enhancing the Order of the Milstein Scheme for Stochastic Partial Differential Equations with Commutative Noise: The enhanced derivative-free Milstein scheme

-for all $m \in \{0,1, \ldots, M\}$ and all $N,K,M \in \mathbb{N}$. \end{thm} For the proof of Theorem~\ref{MainTh} we refer to Section \ref{Proof}. \\ \\ Thus, under very similar assumptions (A1)--(A4) as for the Milstein scheme in \cite{MR3320928} it is possible to prove the same order of convergence for the \EDFM.
-Moreover, as for the Milstein scheme it should be straight forward to approximate the exponential term $e^{At}$ by $(I-At)^{-1}$, $t \in [0,T]$, see \cite{MR3248844}.
+Thus, under very similar Assumptions (A1)--(A4) as for the Milstein scheme in \cite{MR3320928} it is possible to prove the same order of convergence for the enhanced \EDFM.
+Moreover, as for the Milstein scheme, it is straightforward to approximate the exponential term $e^{At}$ by, e.g., $(I-At)^{-1}$, $t \in [0,T]$, see \cite{MR3248844}.